kolkhis/prolug-coursework/security-engineering/unit2/unit2-worksheet.md

     - <https://www.man7.org/linux/man-pages/man5/nsswitch.conf.5.html>
     - The first column in this file is the database name.
     - The next columns specify service specifications.
-        - `files`, `db`, or `nis`
+        - `files`, `db`, `systemd`, `sss`, or `nis`
-        - Optional actions to perform is a result is obtained from the previous service.
+        - Optional actions to perform if a result is obtained from the previous service.
     <!-- TODO: Break down each column of each line in this file -->

 * DNS: Domain Name System - Resolves human-friendly domain names into IP addresses.
-    - The "phonebook of the internet"
+    - The "phonebook of the internet".
-    -

-* OpenSCAP:

-* CIS Benchmarks:
+* OpenSCAP: A collection of open source tools for implementing and enforcing SCAP standards.
+    - SCAP (Security Content Automation Protocol) is a US standard that comes from NIST (National Institute of Standards and Technology).

+* CIS Benchmarks: Security guidelines and best practices for securing a system from the Center for Internet Security (CIS).
+    - These benchmarks provide recommendations for system hardening and are a widely recognized industry standard.
+    - Used by businesses and government organizations to assess/improve their security posture.

 * `ss`/`netstat`: Tools on Linux systems for monitoring network activity on the system.
     - `ss` is mainly for finding out what ports are open, and what services are using